 Improper disposal of FOG from cooking creates problems for both business owners and City of Pleasanton maintenance crews if the sewer system plugs.

 - Food service establishments must install either a grease interceptor or trap.
 (A variance must be granted by the City prior to the installation of a grease trap instead of an interceptor.)
+See Section 15.44 of the Pleasanton Municipal Code for regulations on Fats, Oils, and Grease.

 - Grease interceptors shall be inspected at least monthly and maintained to ensure no collection system blockage but at a minimum once every two months.